 In the eCommerce world, one of the biggest challenges for sellers is that multi-channel retail is fragmented and highly disjointed.

-From inventory management, order management, and customer support, to the logistical challenges that come with marketing, business growth and scaling, there are a lot of moving parts that comprise an eCommerce business.
+From inventory management, order management, and customer support, to the logistical challenges that come with marketing, business growth and scaling, there are a lot of moving parts that comprise an eCommerce operation.

 So, the big question is, how can you put these complex and diverse processes on autopilot?

-How can you manage everything all at once without hiring an army of employees or using a plethora of software tools?
+How to manage all retail operations at once without hiring an army of employees or using a plethora of software tools?

 Why Do Online Stores Struggle to Find a Footing?

-While there’s a low barrier to entry when it comes to starting an eCommerce business, sustaining it successfully is a challenge that most businesses fail to overcome.
+While there’s a low barrier to entry when it comes to starting an eCommerce business, sustaining it successfully is a challenge that most companies fail to overcome.

 In fact, according to Business 2 Community, 8 out of 10 online stores fail within the first 24 months; a discouraging statistic, considering the fact that eCommerce is one of the fastest growing markets at 13-14% growth per year.